Scandal-hit Japan lawmakers sorry but otherwise tight-lipped as Diet opens | The Japan Times

-Former Cabinet ministers and lawmakers involved in gift and money scandals apologized again Monday as they returned to the Diet for its ordinary session, but offered no new details despite mounting calls for them to explain themselves.
+Former Cabinet ministers and lawmakers involved in gift and money scandals apologized again Monday as they returned to the Diet for an ordinary session, but offered no new details despite mounting calls to explain themselves.

 “I feel deeply sorry for harming public trust in politics,” former Justice Minister Katsuyuki Kawai told reporters as the regular Diet session started.
 “I should refrain from comment as investigations are underway.”